pintjuk/FimAD/README.md

 2. install the ingle file script from this link http://userscripts.org/scripts/source/178853.user.js

 ## What will this script alter
-* ads a "Dark" button, click this button to post a sikret comment
+* Adds a "Dark" button, click this button to post a secret comment.
-* ads a "spoiler" button, dont know why, remove the script that does it if you dont like it
+* Adds a "spoiler" button.
-* dicrypts all coments that have been encrypted with this script
+* Decrypts all comments that have been encrypted with this script.
-* romevs eddit buttons on all your comments, this will not be nesasary in future versions.
+* Remove edit buttons on all your comments, this will not be necessary in future versions.

 ## Where is the eddit button
-this simple demo does not fiture edditing, attempting to eddit an encrypted comment is bad. therefore this script removes all comment eddit buttons.
+This is a simple demo does and does not feature editing, attempting to edit an encrypted comment is bad.
+Therefore this script removes all comment edit buttons.
+This will be fixed soon.

 ## sjcl.js
 Stanford Javascript Crypto Library is not my code, cheak it out @ https://github.com/bitwiseshiftleft/sjcl